 In reaction turbines, the static pressure of the working medium in front of the rotor is higher than that behind it.
 In pure reaction turbines with a degree of reaction of one, the entire pressure energy in the rotor is converted to kinetic energy.
 This compressed-air driven experimental unit can be used to understand turbines powered by steam or water.

 The inlet and outlet pressure at the turbine are indicated on manometers.
-The turbine torque is determined by measuring the force on the band brake.
+The turbine torque is determined by measuring the force on the eddy current brake.
 The speed is measured with an optical speed sensor.
 Torque, speed and temperatures are digitally displayed.
 The air flow rate is measured with a rotameter and set by means of a valve.

 The turbine is fitted with a solenoid valve as a safety device in case of overspeed.
-The brake drum on the turbine shaft is cooled by means of the compressed air.